-Gundry’s Favorite Prebiotic-rich Foods
+Gundry’s Favorite Prebiotic Foods

 One tip: Flaxseed can go rancid pretty quickly, thanks to its high fat content.
 So, buy it whole, and grind it yourself in a coffee or spice grinder.
 And store it in the fridge or freezer to keep it fresh longer.

+Another one of the best prebiotic foods available is artichoke hearts.
 You can prepare them whole and eat them, but if you want to make your life easier, I suggest buying frozen artichoke hearts – it brings the prep work down to NOTHING.

 And, if you want a delicious, lectin-free way to enjoy those artichoke hearts, here’s one of my favorite recipes.